DanielCiccC/DanielCiccC.github.io/FINM3403/notes/lecture1.md

 ![Alt text](assets\IMG10.PNG)

 ### Forward premium/Discount
-- Forward premium (discount) exists when a currency purchases more (less) of the 2nd currency in the future than it does presently.
+- A forward premium exists when a currency purchases more of the second currency than it does previously
+  - <u> This implies that the base currency appreciates </u>
+- A forward discount exists when a currency purchases less of the second currency than it does previously
+  - <u> This implies that the base currency depreciates</u>

 ![Alt text](assets\IMG7.PNG)

 ### % change in exchange rates